explodinglabs/taxcalculators/README.md

 ## Production

-For Github Pages, simply push to production.
+For Github Pages, simply commit to `main` and push.
+It will serve the contents of `docs`.

 For Dockerised production, mount the LetsEncrypt keys into the container, and expose port 443: